hapifhir/hapi-fhir-jpaserver-starter/README.md

 In order to use another port, change the `ports` parameter inside `docker-compose.yml` to `8888:8080`, where 8888 is a port of your choice.

-The docker compose set also includes my MySQL database, if you choose to use MySQL instead of derby, change the following properties in hapi.properties:
+The docker compose set also includes my MySQL and MariaDB database, if you choose to use MySQL instead of derby, change the following properties in hapi.properties.
+Database parameters can also be configured also in `.env` environment file:

+**MySQL**

 - datasource.driver=com.mysql.jdbc.Driver
 - datasource.url=jdbc:mysql://hapi-fhir-mysql:3306/hapi
 - hibernate.dialect=org.hibernate.dialect.MySQL5InnoDBDialect
+- datasource.username=admin
+- datasource.password=admin

+**MariaDB**

+- datasource.driver=org.mariadb.jdbc.Driver
+- datasource.url=jdbc:mariadb://localhost:3306/hapi
+- hibernate.dialect=org.hibernate.dialect.MariaDB103Dialect
 - datasource.username=admin
 - datasource.password=admin

 ## Running hapi-fhir-jpaserver-example in Tomcat from IntelliJ